-Matthew Pratt Guterl is a professor of Africana studies and American studies at Brown University.
+Matthew Pratt Guterl is the L. Herbert Ballou University Professor of Africana studies and American studies at Brown University.
 He is a historian of race and nation, with a focus on U.S. history from the Civil War to the present, and the author of four books: The Color of Race in America, 1900–1945 (2001); American Mediterranean: Southern Slaveholders in the Age of Emancipation (2007); Seeing Race in Modern America (2013); and Josephine Baker and the Rainbow Tribe (2014).
 Guterl has an ongoing, interdisciplinary research partnership with Caroline Levander, and together they’ve written Hotel Life (2015), a critique of the work of the quotidian hotel in modern life.
 He has written for the New York Times, the New Republic, Quartz, the Guardian, Inside Higher Education, and the Chronicle of Higher Education, and he appears in the documentary, Race: The Power of an Illusion (2003).
+He has just completed a memoir of growing up in a large, multiracial adopted family in the Cold War.
 He is writing a global life of the queer, cosmopolitan, human rights icon and revolutionary, Roger Casement, and another book on fakery in post–World War II America, including class passing, racial passing, and cross-dressing.

 Thinking about the lives of two iconoclasts - Josephine Baker and Roger Casement - and what their lives can teach us about the global history of radicalism and human rights.